 UK SMEs account for 99.9% of the business population, three-fifths of employment (16.8m), and around half of the turnover (£2.3tn) in the UK private sector.
 Despite this, they are at the bottom of the pile because they don’t have the resources to fight back.

 Here at Juno, we’re on a mission to solve this crisis, support cash flows, and ensure SMEs survive and thrive into 2021 and beyond.
-We’ve been talking to thousands of SMEs across the country to understand their payment challenges and crowdsource hints, tips, and best practices to help SMEs get paid.
+We’ve been talking to hundreds of SMEs across the country to understand their payment challenges and crowdsource hints, tips, and best practices to help SMEs get paid.
 We’ve analysed and compiled the 10 most common themes for you below:

 1. Agree upfront payment terms, deposits or retainers

 Make the case for complete or partial upfront payments before any work is done, or at a bare minimum agree on a retainer or funds on account to kick off a project.
 A good tip is to negotiate a small discount for early payment.
 Deposits and retainers become increasingly important for larger value orders or engagements.

 2. Be firm upfront and integrate late payment penalties